Mojca Kopač

 Mojca Kopač (born 2 May 1975) is a Slovenian former competitive figure skater.
 She is the 1993 Ondrej Nepela Memorial champion, the 1996 Golden Spin of Zagreb champion, and a nine-time Slovenian national champion.
 She represented her country at three Winter Olympics and qualified for the final segment twice – at the 1998 Olympics, where she placed 23rd, and the 2002 Olympics, where she placed 22nd.
 She reached the free skate at eleven European Championships and four World Championships.

 Personal life

 Kopač was born on 2 May 1975 in Ljubljana.
 She married Louis Tiernan in 2007.

+The couple have two daughters, Kaya and Lena, the former of whom is a competitive figure skater, currently competing for the United States in the women's singles discipline.

 Career

 In the 1991–92 season, Kopač won her first senior national title and was sent to her first ISU Championship, the 1992 Europeans in Lausanne, Switzerland, where she placed 23rd.
 In February, she represented Slovenia at the 1992 Winter Olympics in Albertville, France.
 Ranked 26th in the short program, she missed the cut-off for the free skate, to which only the top 24 advanced.
 In March, she competed at the 1992 World Championships in Oakland, California, but was eliminated after placing 25th in the short program.

 In the 1992–93 season, Kopač repeated as the Slovenian national champion.
 She placed 17th in both segments and 18th overall at the 1993 European Championships in Helsinki, Finland.
 Ranked 16th in her qualifying group, she did not advance to the short program at the 1993 World Championships in Prague.

 In the following seasons, Kopač continued to qualify consistently for the free skate at the European Championships.
 In 1996, she reached the final segment at the World Championships for the first time in her career; she ranked 7th in her qualifying group, 15th in the short, 18th in the free, and 18th overall at the event in Edmonton, Alberta, Canada.
 The next season, she finished 20th at the 1997 World Championships in Lausanne after placing 13th in her qualifying group, 13th in the short, and 22nd in the free.